Home Shop Blog Guides About

 The stylish good looks of this skillet make it perfect for transferring foods straight from stovetop to table.
 Just be aware, however, that these pans can retain heat for long periods so you will want to ensure that your tabletop is protected and take care to avoid burns by ensuring that your hands do not come into contact with the hot pan.

-The pierced handle allows you to hang it on a pot rack but ensure that your pot rack has enough strength to hold this heavy pan.
+pot rack but ensure that your pot rack has enough strength to hold this

 Many purchase this pan as a replacement to Teflon and although this skillet does quite well at this, you won't quite get the same results as you would from a traditional non-stick pan.